Welcome to Dire Straights.

 She’s the author of the forthcoming memoir A Woman Like That: Finding Myself in My Mother’s Past and Want Me: A Sex Writer's Journey into the Heart of Desire, an NPR best book of the year, and one the San Francisco Chronicle called “luminous, funny, big-hearted... majestic.”

-Amanda is a former Ms. Magazine intern turned public academic, critic, and author.
-Her work has since appeared at the New York Times Magazine, ELLE, The Guardian, The Believer, Time, Slate, Vox, Literary Hub, Electric Lit, and others.
-Amanda gets DMs from women (and some men) thanking her for her work on the politics of motherhood and marriage— but the conservative women’s mag Evie says her honest depictions of motherhood and women’s subjectivity are “why so many people are fed up with the feminist nonsense.”
+Amanda is a former Ms. Magazine intern turned author, critic, and public academic.
+Since receiving her MFA in writing in 2011, and her PhD in literature in 2019, her essays and criticism have appeared at the New York Times Magazine, ELLE, The Guardian, The Believer, Time, Slate, Vox, Literary Hub, Electric Lit, and others.
+Amanda gets DMs from women (and men!) thanking her for her work, while the conservative women’s mag Evie says her honest depictions of women’s subjectivity are “why so many people are fed up with the feminist nonsense.”

 Why subscribe